frame-lang/frame-docs/advanced_frame/persistance.rst

         }

-Persisting the system is as simple as calling the **marshal** operation and then saving the data to disk, in a database or other in some other durable manner.
-For simplicity we will simply keep the data in memory in these demos.
+Persisting the system is as simple as calling the **marshal** operation and then saving the data to some durable medium (disk, database, etc.).
+For simplicity we will simply keep the data in memory for these demos.

 .. code-block::
     :caption: Use of marshal functionality

         var ds:# = #DurableSystem()

-        // get deep copy
-        var data = ds.marshal()
+        // get a deep copy of the system data var system_data = ds.marshal()

         // remove reference to the system
         ds = nil